 DHCP software resides on clients and servers to manage the dynamic assignment of IP addresses.

 The range of IP addresses to be assigned to the client is specified when DHCP servers are configured.
 DHCP servers maintain a list of currently assigned IP addresses from the assignable IP address range.
-A client can be assigned any IP address form an assignable list.
+A client can be assigned any IP address from an assignable list.

-How DHCP assigns an IP address?
+How DHCP Communication Protocol assigns an IP address?

 DHCP servers can assign an IP address in three different ways:

 Automatic Allocation: in automatic allocation, the server attempts to always assign the same address to a given host or ode.
 It is useful for the hosts that provide services to users such as mail servers.
-Such type of host needs the same address each time because other hosts may have saved its internet address.
+Such type of host needs the same address each time because other hosts may have saved their internet address.

 Dynamic Allocation: in dynamic allocation, an IP address is automatically assigned to a client in a TCP/IP network.
 It is typically assigned by a DHCP server each time the client logs on to the network.